-If you take your emotions out on those around you, especially during a lockdown, it can make life even harder for you and your loved ones.
+If you take your emotions out on those around you, especially in tough times, it can make life even harder for you and your loved ones.

 Instead, you can try some of the strategies we describe below to calm your emotions in a healthy way, so that they don't cause you further distress.